Suket-Shubhankar/Password-Strength-Classifier/README.md

 # Password Strength Prediction using Machine Learning

-This repository contains the code and resources for a machine learning project that predicts the strength of passwords based on various features extracted from the password text.
+This repository contains the code and resources for a machine learning project that predicts the strength of passwords based on features extracted from the password text.
 The project uses a combination of text processing techniques, feature extraction, and ensemble learning algorithms to classify passwords into weak, medium, or strong categories.

 ## Table of Contents
 - [Overview](#overview)